A reduction theorem for the blockwise Navarro Alperin weight conjecture via H-triples: Introduction

-Throughout this paper, we fix a prime $p$ and let $(\mK,\mO,F)$ be a $p$-modular system that is sufficiently large for all finite groups under consideration.
-We assume that the residue field $F$ is finite.
-Let $\hH \leq \Aut(\mK)$ be a finite abelian group of field automorphisms preserving $\mO$, which therefore induces automorphisms on the residue field $F = \mO/\mathfrak{p},$ where $\mathfrak{p}$ is the unique maximal ideal of $\mO$.
+Throughout this paper, we fix a prime $p$ and a $p$-modular system $(\mK,\mO,F)$ that is sufficiently large for all finite groups under consideration, which means all group algebras in this paper split over $\mK$ and $F.$ We assume that the residue field $F$ is finite.
+Let $\hH \leq \Aut(\mK)$ be a finite abelian group of automorphisms of $\mK$ preserving $\mO$, which therefore induces automorphisms on the residue field $F = \mO/\mathfrak{p},$ where $\mathfrak{p}$ is the unique maximal ideal of $\mO$.
 We assume $\hH$ surjects onto $\Aut(F)$ under the canonical projection $\Aut(\mK, \mO) \to \Aut(F)$ (see \cite[Section 1]{FFZ}).